 The process of obtaining your lemon buyback is not always simple.
 For consumers who don’t seek out the help of a specialized Napa lemon law attorney, manufacturers will often create unnecessary hurdles or openly deny their rights.

 As the founder of the office (Brian K. Cline) is a native of Napa, Cline, APC is uniquely qualified to represent Napa’s consumers against the out of town major auto manufacturers.

 cars registered in Napa County

-As locals, you are not just hiring a highly skilled litigation team.
 We are highly skilled litigators, with a proven record of success led by Mr. Brian Cline – born and raised in Napa.
-With his first job being a detailer and lot porter at locally owned Vallejo Nissan, Mr. Cline and his office have the type of local and unique experience that the generic firms cannot offer.
+With his first job being a detailer and porter at locally owned Vallejo and Napa Nissan dealerships, Mr. Cline and his office have the type of local and unique experience that the general firms cannot offer.

 You can use our lemon law calculator to gather an estimated buyback amount.
 This isn’t a guarantee, but it will help you make informed decisions going forward.

 Call 888.982.6915 for a more accurate estimate.
 You can also fill out our Free California Lemon Law Case Evaluation form.

 The process of filing a lemon claim isn’t as daunting as it seems.
 These steps will help you submit yours quickly and easily.

 Take Your Vehicle to a Manufacturer-Authorized Repair Facility

 Hire a Highly Skilled Lemon Law Attorney in California